Not sure if Ohm Fitness is right for you?

 Potential Mitigations

-• A business advisor can help you assess how management's prior franchise experience translates to this specific fitness model.
+- A business advisor can help you assess if the management team's previous franchise success is likely to translate to this different industry and model.

-• Speaking with existing franchisees about the quality and relevance of the operational guidance provided by management is highly recommended.
+- When speaking with current franchisees, specifically inquire about the quality and relevance of the operational support provided by the management team.

 Private Equity Ownership